setch3000/gg-mlops-hol/workshop/content/2/2_2/_index.en.md

 touch greengrass-provisioning-claim-iot-policy.json
 ```

 Please coyp belo JSON file and paste it into the empty file.
-Please replace [account-id] with your AWS account id, which you've checked above.
+Please replace [Account-ID] with your AWS account id, which you've checked above.

 ``` json
 {